This jerk chicken recipe combines the fiery flavors of traditional jerk spices with modern cooking techniques and the essence of the Caribbean.

 Why Is Vinegar Used?

 Vinegar balances out the meal with a bit of acidity.
-Marinating the chicken in the vinegar marinade will break down the proteins, causing the meet to be a lot more tender.
+Marinating the chicken in the vinegar marinade will break down the proteins, causing the meat to be a lot more tender.

 Although many jerk chicken recipes called for malt vinegar, I chose to go with a combination of red and white wine vinegar.
 Here’s why: